 \subsection{Experimental Settings}

-\subsection{Datasets}
+\subsubsection{Datasets}

 We utilize four representative RGB-Event tracking datasets, including FE240hz \cite{zhang_frameevent_2023}, COESOT \cite{xu_revisiting_2022}, VisEvent \cite{wang_visevent_2024}, and FELT \cite{wang_longterm_2024}.
-The four datasets are all collected by DAVIS346, an RGB-event hybrid camera, with an image resolution of $346 \times 260$.
+The four datasets are all collected by DAVIS346 with an image resolution of $346 \times 260$.

-The FE240hz dataset covers various real-world challenges such as low lighting, high dynamic range, motion blur, and fast object motion.
-However, the camera is stationary in most scenes, where the event frames exhibit relatively clean backgrounds.
-It provides high-frequency (240Hz) annotations, but we only use those synchronized with the RGB frame rate.
+The FE240hz dataset covers real-world challenges, such as low lighting and fast object motion.
+Most scenes are captured by a stationary camera.
+We use annotations synchronized with the RGB frame rate.
 The dataset consists of 140K annotated frames, with 101 sequences used for training and 40 for testing.

-The VisEvent dataset focuses primarily on traffic scenes and includes targets such as pedestrians and vehicles, along with a few indoor scenarios.
-It comprises approximately 370K frames across 820 paired RGB and event sequences.
-Due to the incomplete raw event data, 295 sequences are used for training and 219 for testing in our setting.
+The VisEvent dataset focuses on traffic scenes with pedestrians and vehicles, along with a few indoor scenarios.
+It comprises approximately 370K frames across 820 sequences.
+Due to incomplete raw event data, we use 295 sequences for training and 219 for testing.

-The COESOT dataset consists of 1,354 aligned sequences, with 827 sequences for training and 527 for testing.
-Compared to other datasets, COESOT provides a broader range of target categories, including vehicles, pedestrians, and animals such as birds, monkeys, and elephants.
+The COESOT dataset provides a broad range of target categories, including vehicles, pedestrians, and various animals.
+This benchmark consists of 1,354 aligned sequences, with 827 sequences for training and 527 for testing.

-The FELT dataset is the largest available benchmark for long-term RGB-Event VOT, comprising 742 sequences and approximately 1.6M paired RGB frames and event streams.
-It features extended sequences with more complex scenarios, including various ball sports, with very small objects and significant background interference.
-The dataset is divided into 520 training sequences and 222 testing sequences.
+FELT is the largest benchmark for long-term RGB-Event tracking.
+It contains 742 sequences and approximately 1.6M paired frames.
+The dataset features complex scenarios like ball sports with small objects and background interference.
+It is divided into 520 training and 222 testing sequences.